-5.2.
-All our properties that are built or converted, as appropriate, by EHL are so built in accordance with the planning permission granted, and any conditions applied.
+5.1.
+All our properties are built or converted, as appropriate, by reputable contractors in accordance with the planning permission granted, and any conditions applied.
 They also conform to the NHBC standards and technical requirements, and relevant Building Regulations in force at the time of construction/conversion, and are covered by the NHBC’s Buildmark 10-year warranty, which starts on the date of legal completion of the first sale.2

-5.3.
-In cases where our properties are built by a contractor other than EHL, such contractors will have been carefully chosen to ensure their ethos and product meet the high standards we and EHL adhere to and, therefore, expect from any company whose services we employ.
+5.2.
+Such contractors will have been carefully chosen to ensure their ethos and product meet the high standards we adhere to and, therefore, expect from any company whose services we employ.
 They will be registered with a recognised home warranty scheme and, as such, the appropriate home warranty will be provided by them, unless ERL arranges this for the development separately.